-Filipinos often ask questions like, “What would Philippines be like today had Spain not colonized the island nation?
-Would the Filipino character developed the way it is now had the Spaniards not succeeded in putting the natives in chains for more than three centuries?
+Filipinos often ask questions like, “What would the Philippines be like today had Spain not colonized the island nation?
+Would the Filipino character develop the way it is now had the Spaniards not succeeded in putting the natives in chains for more than three centuries?

 It would have been a big boost to the Filipino pride if only they were allowed to continue their war with Spain which they were winning at that time when the Spanish and American strategists connived to stage what would later become known as the “Mock Battle at the Manila Bay” which the Americans purportedly won.
 That plan was concocted to prevent Manila, the nation’s capital, from falling into the hands of Filipino revolutionaries.
 Just imagine how big a victory like that would have affected the Filipino psyche.
 Its character as a nation would have evolved in a much different direction.
 But it was not meant to be.

 As it was, the Philippines was colonized by Spain and America.
 The evolution of the Filipino psyche did not go the way it should have had had they not been colonized by Spain and America.
 And how did that colonization affect the formation of the Filipino character?
 How did Spanish cruelty and American treachery impact the evolution of Filipino values and traits?

 The character of a nation is manifested through the values and traits of its people.
 These values and traits developed through time and are shaped by the events in the life of the nation.
 They are also affected by the environment where people live.

 Filipinos have positive and negative values and traits.
 Hospitality and resilience are examples of the positive qualities that can be attributed to these people.